MycoMatics/Blast-CLI/README.md

   -outfmt ""6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore staxids sscinames sskingdoms qcovs" \
   -num_trheads $(THREADS)
 ```

+## HPC @ UGent setup

+Blast modules are available on the HPC.
+Before running a blast analysis please set your env by creating a .ncbirc configuration file (see above) and copy it to your home directory.
+If that doesn't work, create a permanent environmental variable in your bashrc file.
+### DB location

+### Updates

+### Usage